-Trusts, how do they work?
-Most people know of trusts but not how they can benefit by one.
+How do they work?
+Most people know of them but not how one can benefit by them.
 On your death, instead of paying the sum assured from your life policy direct to your estate, the payment goes into trust.
 This means that the proceeds should not be liable for inheritance tax.
-Additionally, it is possible to release funds to your family a lot quicker because they are not subject to probate.
+Additionally, your family will receive the funds lot quicker because they are not subject to probate.

-In the event of death, the trustee(s), trusted by the settlor to ensure that funds go to the beneficiaries specified, receive the pay-out.
+On death, the trustees receive the sum assured.
+The settlor trusts them to ensure that the funds go to the beneficiaries specified.
 The settlor is normally the owner of the policy and invariably the life assured.
-The trustee(s) are persons picked by the settlor to ensure that they deal with the trust correctly.
+The trustee(s) are persons picked by the settlor to ensure that the trust is dealt with correctly.
 The beneficiaries are those who will benefit from the trust.

 There are many different variations of trust and its correct choice is important.
 Choose the wrong trust and you could end up with monies going to the taxman.
 Looking at the main types:

 Absolute Vs Flexible

 Simply put, a trust can be absolute or flexible.
 In the case of an absolute, (or bare), trust, you cannot make changes once it is in place.
 It is an absolute agreement which is set in stone.
 On the other hand, a flexible, (or discretionary), trust is just that, flexible.
 The details can be changed at any time, as long as there is an agreement between the settlor and all trustees listed in the trust.